roycetech/rast/Documentation.md

   #positive?
 [1] must fall into a unique rule outcome/clause, matched: []
 ```

-## Using special characters as part of variable tokens.
+### Using special characters as part of variable tokens.

 An array may be used as variable token, this will allow for the special
- characters to be used as part of the token.
+ characters like `!` to be used as part of the token without confusing the rule
+ engine.

 ```yaml
 ---